yaapu/HorusMappingWidget/README.md

 Offline GPS Mapping Widget for Horus and T16 radios.

-It supports Ardupilot, iNAV, Betaflight, Crossfire and whatever FC or firmware that can send GPS info to OpenTX
+It supports Ardupilot, iNAV, Betaflight, Crossfire and whatever FC, firmware or Telemetry Device (like a Frsky or iBus GPS) that can send GPS info to OpenTX

 ![image](https://user-images.githubusercontent.com/30294218/204130618-06812eeb-98ab-49e3-8f6d-bc0357c7aebf.png)